- Chart

 Threats

-- Changing consumer preferences towards electric vehicles
+- Shifting consumer preferences towards sustainability and digital experiences

 Competitors and Market Share